-The current Council Plan can be viewed on Council's website nillumbik.vic.gov.au.
-The next Council Plan (2021-2025) is to be developed in the first half of 2021.
+This annual report provides an update on progress against the third year of the Council Plan 2017-2021.
+The current Council Plan can be viewed on Council's website www.nillumbik.vic.gov.au.
+The next Council Plan (2021-2025) is currently being developed.